The true cost of diet culture: Women spend up to 8 hours a week thinking about weight loss

 A new report from Juniper has found that this is the case for close to 20% of Australian women, who spend up to 8 hours a week engaged in weight loss thoughts [1].

 Data shows that adult obesity rates rose from 27.9% in 2014 to 31.3% in 2017, which is an increase of 12% [2].
-Clearly, the traditional diet approach of “eat less, move more” is not working, yet it continues to dominate the rhetoric of the weight loss world.
+Clearly, the traditional diet approach of “eat less, move more” is not working, yet it remains a core message across diet plans, social media platforms, and the broader weight loss industry.

 “More time and money than ever before is being invested in dieting and perceived quick fixes when obesity is a medical condition that requires professional support and medical intervention,” says endocrinologist and Juniper spokesperson, Dr Ramy Bishay.